PayneLab/cptac/README.md

 # cptac
 This project is intended to facilitate accessing and interacting with cancer data from the National Cancer Institute CPTAC consortium, which characterizes and studies the proteogenomic landscape of tumors.
 Currently, the datasets available are: endometrial cancer, ovarian cancer and colon cancer.
 These cancer studies are downloadable via our Python package as native dataframe objects and can therefore be integrated very quickly and easily with other Python-based data analysis tools.
-Follow our walkthrough tutorials for a basic cookbook of ways to use our system.
+Follow our walkthrough tutorials for a demonstration of ways to use our system.

 Setup instructions can be found in <code>doc/setup.md</code>